 London is always a good idea, but it’s an even better one in the fall.
-Here’s seven reasons why.
+Here are seven reasons why:

 Need a break from American football?
 You’re in luck.
 Fall is an excellent time to catch some classic English football, known in the U.S. as soccer.
 The English Premier League is home to five teams that play in and around London, including Arsenal, Chelsea, Crystal Palace, Tottenham Hotspur, and West Ham United.
-To make it even more interesting, consider placing a bet at one of the local Ladbrokes prior to heading to the stadium to really give you something to root for!
+Consider placing a bet at one of the local Ladbrokes prior to heading to the stadium to really give you something to root for!

 London Restaurant Festival

 For Halloween fans and lovers of all things spooky, London boasts tons of celebratory events for the season.
-The London Month of the Dead, for example, is a series of events featuring tours, readings, walks, and lectures throughout the city that is sure to thrill and inform at the same time.
+The London Month of the Dead, for example, is a series of events featuring tours, readings, walks, and lectures throughout the city that are sure to thrill and inform at the same time.
 The Tower Twilight Tours at the iconic Tower of London offers a unique approach to this hot attraction, where you’ll be enthralled with after-hours stories of the haunting and gruesome events that have lived within the tower walls for ages.
-Other fun fall events in the city include London Cocktail Week, the BFI London Film Festival, and Oktoberfest.
-(Why should Germany have all the fun?)
+Other fun fall events in the city include London Cocktail Week, the BFI London Film Festival, and Oktoberfest (why should Germany have all the fun?).

 Afternoon tea at 11 Cadogan Gardens also provides all the classic accommodations on a gorgeous three-tiered tray of sandwiches, pastries, scones, and more within the luxurious accommodations of the elegant Victorian hotel.
 While enjoying the tea and surroundings, consider adding a glass of champagne (or two) for an extra special experience.